DEST-DOC/software-documentation/docs/source/execution.rst

    :scale: 50

-enter the arguments for DEST shown as  the following:
+enter the arguments for DEST as shown in the following figure:
     .. code-block:: console

 		-filename  path to/TESTS/B_013/B_013.dat